Sadie rocketed into the US Top 100 back in 2013. It’s bright and sparky, a retro nickname name right at home in the

-Ever since Sadie caught on, a group of similar names like Sadie have also risen in use.
+Ever since Sadie caught on, retro nicknames have risen in use.
 Some of them started out as diminutives for formal names.
 Others come from different backgrounds.
 But they all share the same breezy appeal.

-If you like your names nickname-proof, a little bit retro, and with a lot of spirit, this list of names like Sadie might be the perfect place to find your daughter’s name.
+If you like your names nickname-proof, a little bit old school, and with a lot of spirit, this list of names like Sadie might be the perfect place to find your daughter’s name.

 Here are the names that substitute nicely.

 We love a good nature name, including avian picks like Wren.
 And so not only is Birdie among the names like Sadie, it fits right in with Willow and Violet and Jade, too.
 Jessica Simpson recently named her youngest Birdie Mae; Busy Philipps is also mom to Birdie Leigh.
 It could be short for Elizabeth, or maybe Bernadette.
 But in the age of Sadie, it’s easy to imagine that Birdie might stand on its own.

 The Scottish word for pretty, the name peaked in the US during the 1940s.
 It’s cousin to the Spanish bonita and the French bon.
 Famous Bonnies abound, but most belong to a different era.
 Lawless Bonnie and Clyde; iconic television mom Ann Romano from One Day at a Time, played by Bonnie Frankin; singers Raitt and Tyler all come to mind.
 More recently, there’s a Vampire Diaries character, and, of course, the little girl who inherits all of Andy’s toys in the Toy Story series.
 The child is named for Bonnie Hunt, an actor known for several voice roles in the Disney-Pixar universe.
 Since the series has become a childhood staple, it might appeal to more parents who grew up with the beloved characters.